251378436/Demos/VehicleServiceDemo/README.md

 ## Introduction
+Demo background: The customers want to know the status of the vehicle including location, humidity, light, weight, and other information.
+The standard customers can only get location information.
+Premium customers can get other sensor data.
+The most important domain logics are in this file https://github.com/251378436/Demos/blob/main/VehicleServiceDemo/VehicleService.Domain/UseCases/Sensor/SensorUseCase.cs.

 This is a real demo project about how to use ServiceBus and Kafka to handle requests for vehicle information.

 The purposes of this demostration include: